-Gillum Wins Big in Florida Primaries, Becoming the Democratic Governor Nominee
+Gillum Wins Big In Florida Primaries, Becoming The Democratic Governor Nominee

 — Bernie Sanders (@BernieSanders) August 29, 2018

-The two winner’s of Florida’s primaries for Governor show a deep political divide in Florida, and perhaps the country, as Gillum represents the values of the far left while DeSantis represents that of the far right.
+The two winners of Florida’s primaries for governor show a deep political divide in Florida, and perhaps the country, as Gillum represents the values of the far left, while DeSantis represents that of the far right.

-After his victory, Gillum tweeted, “Tonight, we proved what’s possible when people come together & show up to build FL into a better state for all.
-I’m truly honored to represent people across the state as the Democratic nominee — and I promise to stand up for everyday Floridians and the issues that matter most.”
+“Tonight, we proved what’s possible when people come together & show up to build FL into a better state for all.
+I’m truly honored to represent people across the state as the Democratic nominee — and I promise to stand up for everyday Floridians and the issues that matter most,” Gillum tweeted after his victory.

-If Gillum wins the gubernatorial race, he will become the state of Florida’s first African American governor.
+If Gillum wins the gubernatorial race, he will become the state of Florida’s first African-American governor.
 Additionally, he is the second black Democratic gubernatorial nominee this year in the South, alongside Georgia’s Stacey Abrams.
 He is also the first black gubernatorial candidate in Florida’s history.

-Gillum’s victory is also notable due to the fact that he spent only a modest $6.5 million on his gubernatorial campaign in comparison to the $38 millions spent by Greene and $29 million by Levine.
+Gillum’s victory is also notable due to the fact that he spent only a modest $6.5 million on his gubernatorial campaign, in comparison to the $38 million spent by Greene and $29 million by Levine.

 Other winners of the Florida Primaries include: